Joint Educational Placement

 - a full-time doctoral student whose research interests are shared with the two supervisors.

 If successful, the student will be awarded a single doctoral degree from the lead institution.
-Where U of T is the lead institution, the transcript and parchment will state that the degree has been “Awarded as a single degree under a Joint Placement arrangement with (the other institution).”
+University of Toronto will issue a parchment and transcript regardless it is a lead or collaborator institution.
+The parchment and transcript will include the following statement “awarded as a single degree under a Joint Placement arrangement with (the other institution).”
 Verify with the other institution whether a separate transcript and parchment will be issued.
-Where U of T is the collaborator institution, only a transcript with the same note will be issued.

 Learn More About JEPs